Blocks Guide

 Control blocks manage the flow of the program.

-The pair of blocks "Repeat" allows you to simplify the program and learn what is known as a "Loop".
+The "Repeat" block pair allows you to simplify the program and learn what is known in programming as a "Loop".

 The sequence contained between the two blocks will be repeated the number of times you indicate using a counter or parameter.